Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Introduction

-Motivated by the emergence of various domain-specific variants of contrastive learning, we investigate whether noisy positive pairs degrade the performance of such methods.
-Non-specialized contrastive methods~\cite{chen_simple_2020, he_momentum_2020} construct positive pairs by creating two differently augmented versions of the same image.
-More specialised methods use auxiliary \textit{domain-specific} data to create positive pairs from different in-domain images.
-For example, in remote sensing, Temporal Positives~\cite{ayush_geography-aware_2021} forms positive pairs from two images of the same location, taken at different times.
-Previous work mostly investigates the detrimental effect of false negative pairs~\cite{huynh_boosting_2022} or false positive pairs caused by random cropping~\cite{addepalli_towards_2021}(see \autoref{sec:related-work}) on downstream classification performance.
-The emergence of these domain-specific methods now creates the need to also investigate the effect of false positive pairs on downstream segmentation performance.
-This is crucial to the application of these methods, since e.g. floods or hurricanes strongly alter how a location appears on a satellite image.
+Previous work investigates the detrimental effect of false negative pairs~\cite{huynh_boosting_2022} or false positive pairs caused by random cropping~\cite{addepalli_towards_2021}(see \autoref{sec:related-work}) on downstream classification performance.
+The emergence of these domain-specific methods now creates the need to investigate the effect of false positive pairs in this setting.
+A crucial detail is that we investigate the effects on downstream segmentation, instead of classification, performance, due to the large relevance of segmentation tasks to change detection and earth observation in general.

-During preliminary experiments on CIFAR10~\cite{krizhevsky_learning_2009} (see \autoref{fig:1}, details omitted), we found that more false positive pairs in pretraining lead to worse downstream classification performance.
-When switching to a segmentation dataset in remote sensing (xBD~\cite{gupta_xbd_2019}) and a domain-specific creation of positive pairs (Temporal Positives~\cite{ayush_geography-aware_2021}), this does not hold true anymore.
+During preliminary experiments on CIFAR10~\cite{krizhevsky_learning_2009} (see \autoref{fig:1}, details omitted), more false positive pairs in pretraining lead to worse downstream classification performance.
+When switching to a segmentation dataset in remote sensing (xBD~\cite{gupta_creating_2019}) and a domain-specific creation of positive pairs (Temporal Positives~\cite{ayush_geography-aware_2021}), this does not hold true anymore.
 The key difference is that badly matched images in Temporal Positives are still partially correctly matched.
 After a hurricane, a house may be destroyed, while the lake next to it still looks the same as in the pre-hurricane image.
-That is why we refer to such image pairs as \textbf{noisy}.
+That is why we refer to such image pairs as \textbf{noisy}, instead of false positive pairs.